 Before GPS, when you wanted to take a trip, you planned it out with a map.
 OK, conceivably, you could get from one end of the country to the other by getting on I-10 and driving straight (or always taking the highway that said “W” or “E”), but if you wanted to get there in good time – and maybe take in a few sites along the way – your roadmap was your best friend.

-When it comes to information technology, many companies don’t take the time to plan out where they want to go, leading to dead ends, missed opportunities, and a perilous trip with no certain destination.
+When it comes to information technology and managed IT services, many companies don’t take the time to plan out where they want to go, leading to dead ends, missed opportunities, and a perilous trip with no certain destination.
 Because IT has become increasingly easy to use on the front end, many mistakenly assume that IT projects are also easy – that you can input your “current location” and “destination” and the route will magically appear for you.